joustava/DebugWireProgrammerSchield/README.md

 If you use [PlatformIO](https://platformio.org/) you can use the supplied config and src to upload a simple firmware that flashes the IND.
 LED on the shield.

 If you don't, please read through the instructions in [DebugWireDebuggerProgrammerShield.md](./DebugWireDebuggerProgrammerShield.md) for details.

+## Note

+I am a complete beginner at PCB/Schematics design and *cannot* guarantee that this works.
+It is a work in progress, a hobby project.
+If you do find something odd or plain wrong, feel free to open an issue/contribute and I'll happily try to learn from your wisdom!